 “The next day, we felt like a brand new team.
 People felt refreshed.
 They came up with breakthroughs.
 They talked … at least enough to be polite.
 Since then I turned the process into a repeatable system, and I work with clients to get the same results I experienced for the first time at that project.”

 As an Innovator, Belinda knew her website would need videos that demonstrated what she did.
 She’d need to have testimonials that specifically addressed her innovative approach.And now her website practically wrote itself.
 She knew how she was unique.
 She understood what she wanted her clients to remember her — as someone who’d solved a problem no one else could.
 At the same time, she’d need to clarify what she offered and what the clients needed to bring to the table.

 But she knew what she needed.
 She knew exactly where to direct her focus.

-If you relate to Belinda’s story, check out the new Story Consultation.
-We’ll help you move from story to brand and beyond, in just 90 minutes.
+If you relate to Belinda’s story, check out the Story Consultation.
+You’ll uncover your standout story, develop brand clarity and nail your message, in just 90 minutes.
 Click here to get the details and sign up.

 Learn more about the five archetypes and how they can change your business.
 This workbook currently is FREE!
 Click here to sign up.